SirishaBathina/Kubernetes/AWS EKS.md

-                              Setup Kubernetes on Amazon EKS

-You can follow same procedure in the official AWS document Getting started with Amazon EKS – eksctl
+###You can follow same procedure in the official AWS document Getting started with Amazon EKS – eksctl
-Pre-requisites:
+# Pre-requisites:

 an EC2 Instance
 AWS EKS Setup
 Setup kubectl